chicio/chicio.github.io/_posts/2018-01-16-ide-refactoring-android-studio-xcode-appcode-webstorm-jetbrains.md

 lot about developing mobile apps for the Android platform.
 One of the thing I learned in the first few days is the difference between the official IDEs: Android Studio and XCode.
-After seeing the coding speed that Francesco was able to achieve during an Android coding session, and how much slower it is to do the same things in XCode for iOS, I realized how much more advanced is Android Studio with is set of refactoring features in comparison with XCode.
+After seeing the coding speed that Francesco was able to achieve during an Android coding session, and how much slower it is to do the same things in XCode for iOS, I realized how much more advanced is Android Studio with its set of refactoring features in comparison with XCode.
 In this post I will briefly analyze some IDEs commonly used for mobile application development focusing on the coding speed that is possible to achieve by using them and I will explain to you why, at the